rzc0d3r/ESET-KeyGen/README.md

 # ESET-KeyGen
-ESET-KeyGen - Key generator for ESET Antivirus (Windows build)
+ESET-KeyGen - Key generator for ESET Antivirus (Only for Windows build)

 # How to use